azmr/tarmak-cli/README.md

 Only the letter keys and (semi-)colon are moved, so all your other keys will stay the same as they are on your current/preferred keymap.

 ## Prerequisites
- - a UNIX (Linux, BSD, Mac...) box...
+ - a UNIX (Linux, BSD, Mac(?)) box...
  - running from a CLI terminal...
- - that you have root access to
+ - that you have root access to.

 ## Quick Start
 Download the files with **`$ git clone https://github.com/azmr/tarmak.git`**, or as a .zip file from the side of the GitHub page.
 Alternatively, make a new file using the script at https://github.com/azmr/tarmak/blob/master/tmk.sh.